skip to Main Content

-When it comes to whether to “feed the trolls,” there is a lot of conflicting information out there.
-For some, practicing counterspeech can be empowering—as long as it’s done safely.
+Deciding whether to “feed the trolls” is a highly personal decision, there’s no right answer.
+And for some, practicing counterspeech can be empowering—as long as it’s done safely.

-For many writers and journalists, however, challenging the authority of online trolls, engaging in counterspeech, or directly confronting one’s harasser can be an important and empowering step in countering online abuse and reclaiming control of online narratives about one’s life and work.
-As a free-expression organization, PEN America believes that exercising speech in spaces where others are trying to shut it down is one of the most powerful tools we have.
+As a free expression organization, PEN America believes that exercising speech in spaces where others are trying to shut it down is one of the most powerful tools we have.
 “Confronting” a harasser can mean reaching out to an individual directly, but it doesn’t have to.
 It can also mean making a broader statement to your social media network, online support communities, and the public about why the abuse leveled against you is unacceptable and must be stopped.

 Whether and how to respond is a personal choice.
 Below are a series of guidelines that PEN America recommends following when deciding whether or not to respond to an online harasser.
 These guidelines have been crafted with the help of a licensed mental health professional with your wellness and safety in mind.
+If you are facing state-sponsored harassment, check out this section of the Field Manual for guidance on how to address government-backed abuse.

 1. Assess the threat level.